Hat Trick Productions

 Hat Trick Productions Limited is an independent British production company that produces television and radio programmes, mainly specialising in comedy, based in London.
-The company's logo is depicted as a rabbit pulling a man out of a hat instead of the other way around.
+The company's logo is depicted as an anthropomorphic rabbit pulling a man out of a hat instead of the other way around.

 History

 Hat Trick Productions was founded in 1986 by Rory McGrath, Jimmy Mulville, and Denise O'Donoghue.
 Its first commission was Chelmsford 123, a situation comedy for Channel 4.
 Two years later, Geoffrey Perkins became company director, and helped to produce shows such as Father Ted, Whose Line Is It Anyway?, and Have I Got News for You.
 Perkins left the organisation in 1995, to become head of comedy for BBC Television.

-Hat Trick International struck a first look deal with Cardiff Productions and has a joint venture with British television writer Jed Mercurio called HTM Television, with this production company responsible for dramas such as Bloodlands with James Nesbitt and the forthcoming DI Ray with Parminder Nagra.
+In 2016 Hat Trick launched a joint venture with British television writer Jed Mercurio called HTM Television, with this production company responsible for dramas such as Bloodlands with James Nesbitt and DI Ray with Parminder Nagra.